 Western Pennsylvania’s Laurel Highlands region has more than its share of steep hills and thrills.
-It also has the kind of country markets, inns and dining places, as well as one of the world’s most famous houses, and not just because it has a natural waterfall in the living room.
+It also has country markets, inns and dining places, as well as one of the world’s most famous houses, and not just because it has a natural waterfall in the living room.
 So whether you’re a hill hiker or a mountain biker, you’re in for some serious trails.
-Not just any trails, the kind that are steeped in history, lush scenery, interesting side-routes and plenty of other excuses to take it all in, and fall behind in your itinerary (it’s worth it).
+Not just any trails – the kind that are steeped in history, lush scenery, interesting side-routes and plenty of other excuses to take it all in and fall behind in your itinerary (it’s worth it).

 Once ranked by USA Today as one of the Top 10 Great Places to (bike) Ride the Rails, the Great Allegheny Passage begins in Pittsburgh, Pa., and crosses the border into Maryland, eventually ending in the nation’s capital.
 The 335-mile journey from Pittsburgh to the end of the trail makes it the longest unpaved bike path in the East Coast.
 Crushed limestone offers a smooth surface for bikers, hikers, runners and cross country skiers.

 If hiking is more your style, then head off to Ferncliff Peninsula for a two hour hike you won’t forget.
 Get a good walking stick, some trail mix and explore this National Natural Landmark, rich with rare and unusual plants.
 These plants wouldn’t normally grow in PA, but the microclimate in the river gorge allows the plants to thrive.
 Keep going, and stop to smell the flowers — there’s nothing like pausing before a bubbling stream in a field of wildflowers.